suongfiori/React-drum-machine/README.md

 The `generateDrumPadObject` function takes the `keyTrigger`, `src`, and `id` as parameters and returns an object that includes these properties along with the dynamically generated `keyCode` using `keyTrigger.charCodeAt(0)`.

 The `generateAudioBank` function utilizes `generateDrumPadObject` to generate an entire audio bank by mapping over the provided `bankAudios`.
 This ensures that each drum pad in the bank has a unique `keyCode` associated with its `keyTrigger`.

+### Update drum machine with theme switcher feature

+- Implemented theme switcher functionality to allow users to change the theme of the drum machine interface
+- Updated styles and added new SCSS files for theme-related styling
+- Removed App.css and migrated all styles to styles.scss for better code organization